How to use these pages to support your loved one during COVID-19

 - if your loved one has both home visit appointments and video appointments using BlueJeans, please read the guidance for both of these different types of appointments.

-- if your loved one has an appointment to have treatment, a procedure or surgery at our clinics, health centres or hospitals, please read the guidance for patients, our policy for visitors and watch our short 'What to expect' video, to make sure you know how to support your loved one both before, during and after their appointment.
+- if your loved one has an appointment to have treatment, a procedure or surgery at our clinics, health centres or hospitals, please read the guidance for patients, our policy for visitors.
+Make sure you know how to support your loved one both before, during and after their appointment.

 - if you wish to visit your loved one during their overnight hospital stay, please read the detailed Covid-19 visitors policy for our wards in our hospital sites set out below.